I Hate Exercise… What Should I Do?

 Not all forms of movement are going to be fun (for example, physical therapy exercises to treat an injury).
 That being said, it is much more powerful when we can connect joy to other forms of movement.

-You might wonder, "Isn't a mix of cardio, strength, and stretching recommended for our health?"
-And the answer is yes.
+Technically, yes, those things support physical health.
 Getting your heart rate up occasionally can improve cardiorespiratory fitness, and strength exercises can prevent bone loss as we age.
-But here’s the thing: joyful movement doesn’t need to be strenuous, structured, or follow conventional fitness routines to support your well-being.
+But joyful movement doesn’t have to look like a strict gym routine to count.

 For instance: